Parton distributions need representative sampling: QCD sampling problem and the trio identity

 The trio identity elucidates why quasi-Monte-Carlo (QMC) methods for multidimensional integration may converge at a faster or slower rate compared to the Monte Carlo integration based on SRS \cite{Hickernell:2018a}.
 When integration is performed over a unit hypercube in $N_\text{par}$ dimensions, the sample deviation $\Delta_E$ coincides with the {\it (hyper)cubature error} and can be decomposed into three factors that play the same roles as in Eq.~(\ref{trio}).

 Of particular interest to us is the convergence of QMC integration when $N_\text{par}$ is large.
-In this limit, the minimal number of MC replicas that guarantees a convergent integral for an arbitrary integrand grows as $2^{N_{\text{par}}}$ \cite{Sloan:1997a}.
+In this limit, the minimal number of MC replicas that guarantees a convergent integral for an arbitrary integrand grows as $2^{N_{\text{par}}}$ \cite{Sloan:1997a}, reflecting the curse of dimensionality that was pointed out long ago \cite{Bellman:1961,Bishop:2006}.
 Not only dense sampling of a high-dimensional volume requires an exponentially growing number $N_p$ of replicas, such as $2^{N_\text{par}} \sim 10^{30}$ for $N_\text{par}=100$; suppression of the confounding correlation to the adequate degree is likely as a daunting feat.

 The sample expectation of a QCD observable $G(\vec a)$ in PDF fits is merely an integral of the weighted probability function $P\left(\vec{a}\right)$ over $N_{\text{par}}$ PDF parameters $\vec{a}$:

 We immediately conclude that convergence of $E_s\left(G\right)$ to the truth for an arbitrary $G\left(\vec{a}\right)$ is not at all guaranteed in a PDF fit that depends on too many parameters and does not control for representative sampling.